-The E-ACT Ambassador Group is made up of people who share a great passion for our academy.
+The E-ACT Ambassador Group is made up of parents and community members who share a great passion fo rsupporting and working with our academy.

 Please note that the board of trustees is the governing body for E-ACT and all E-ACT academies.
 The Ambassador Group is an advisory body only.